usamasaleem1/SOEN321/README.md

    - Open Chrome and navigate to `chrome://extensions/`
    - Enable "Developer mode" in the top right corner
    - Click "Load unpacked"
-   - Select the directory containing the extension files
+   - Select the directory containing the extension files (extension).
+Literally just select the folder, not any specific file.

 ### Configuration